Priy002/Drumkit/README.md

 # Drumkit
-it is a simple Drum kit created using HTML, CSS.
+it is a simple Drum kit created using HTML, CSS and JavaScript.